 - blisters on the genitals, rectum, buttocks, or thighs

-- tingling, itching, or burning sensations of the skin around the blisters
+- tingling, itching, or burning sensations around the blisters

 - sore muscles in the lower back, buttocks, and upper legs

-- A cell culture.
-Healthcare providers use this test when someone has visible sores around their genitals.
-The test involves collecting a sample of the fluid inside one of the sores.
+If a person has visible sores on or around their genitals, a doctor can test for herpes using a cell culture.
+This involves collecting a sample of the fluid inside one of the sores.

-There is no cure for herpes, and people may experience recurrent outbreaks over time.
+There is no cure for herpes, and outbreaks of symptoms can reoccur over time.
 Treatments focus on managing the symptoms and extending the time between outbreaks.

-Gonorrhea is an infection with the bacterium Neisseria gonorrhoeae.
-Gonorrhea can affect the urethra, rectum, or throat.
-People can transmit these bacteria through vaginal, anal, or oral sex without a condom.
+Gonorrhea is an infection with Neisseria gonorrhoeae bacteria.
+It can develop in the urethra, rectum, or throat, and the bacteria can transmit through vaginal, anal, or oral sex without a condom.

-Most men who have gonorrhea show no symptoms.
-When gonorrhea in the urethra does cause symptoms, these usually appear 1–14 days after infection.
+Most males with gonorrhea have no symptoms.
+When gonorrhea in the urethra does cause symptoms, they usually appear